Career and Technical Education Month

 CTE Month Press Kit Starter

 Does your program have a press kit?
-This is a great tool to have on hand when VIPs (media, policymakers, state leadership, etc.) attend an event or visit your program to provide them with quick, easily available facts and figures about your program and the impact you are making in your community!
-It should contain basic information about your program, a tip sheet or some facts about CTE, a news release for an event if relevant, and a business card for the media contact or public outreach contact at your program or school.
-A press kit looks best when displayed in a pocket folder.
-You can make this as fancy or as basic as your imagination, interest and budget allows; folders can be printed with your programs logo, or you can simply affix a easily printable packing label to indicate the packet is “Acorn High Career and Technical Education Programs Press Kit”, for example.
-If you purchased CTE Month materials such as pens or notepads, include those in the press kit or hand them out with the kit at your CTE Month events.
+This is a great tool to provide VIPs (media, policymakers, state leadership, etc.) that attend an event or visit your program with ready-to-use facts and figures about your program and the impact you are making in your community!
+Press kits typically are housed in a two-pocket folder, and contain basic information about your program, a tip sheet or some facts about CTE, a news release for an event if relevant, and a business card for the media contact or public outreach contact at your program or school.
+Be sure to include CTE Month materials such as pens or notepads, or hand them out at your CTE Month events.
 Below are some materials you can download to start your kit.